WHUIR/Miracle/README.md

 Codes for SIGIR 2023 Full Paper-**Towards Multi-Interest Pre-training with Sparse Capsule Network**

 ## Step1.
 Download the Datasets:
-  Firstly, create a folder named "dataset".
+  Firstly, create a folder named "dataset" in the current directory.
 Then, within the "dataset" folder, create two subfolders named "Ratings" and "Metadata" respectively.
 Then you can donwload the dataset from [Amazon](https://nijianmo.github.io/amazon/index.html).
 The .csv files should be placed in the "Ratings" folder, while meta_\*.json.gz files should be placed in the "Metadata" folder.
 Thanks to [UniSRec](https://github.com/RUCAIBox/UniSRec) for providing another link to download datasets from cloud disks

 ## Step2.
 Process Datasets:
   You only needs *run process_amazon.py* to process the raw datasets if you placed the dataset as required in Step1.